dotnet/AspNetCore.Docs/aspnet/conceptual-overview/understanding-aspnet5-apps.rst

 You can use the **compilationOptions** section to set app settings, such as the `languageVersion` and `useOssSigning`.

 Typically values located in the **dependencies** section refer to an installed NuGet package or to another  project.
+Package versions can be specified specifically, as shown above, or using wildcards to allow dependencies on a major version but automatically pull in minor version updates.

-ASP.NET 5 has a great deal of support for command line tooling, and the **commands** section allows you to configure what certain command line commands should do (for instance, launch a web site or run tests).
+ASP.NET 5 has a great deal of support for command line tooling, and the **commands** section allows you to configure commands that can be run from a command line(for instance, launch a web site or run tests).

 .. literalinclude:: /../common/samples/WebApplication1/src/WebApplication1/project.json
     :language: json